JayesonLS/ISA-Cards/README.md

 around the edge connector are from an early IBM PC Technical Reference Manual (5150 or 5160).
 The rear bracket positioning has been measured from an original IBM floppy controller taken from an IBM 5150.
-This board was a perfect fit when test-fitted in an early Tandy 1000 (25-1000).
+This board was an excellent fit when test-fitted in an early Tandy 1000 (25-1000).

 The mounting for the CF adapter has also been comfirmed in the same Tandy 1000.
-It too was a perfect fit.
+It too was a excellent fit.

 There may be some variation in fit due to various tolerances.
-The fit does not seem to be very important - a wide variation in fit has been found across various commercial ISA cards.
+The fit does not seem to be particularly important - a wide variation in fit has been found across various commercial ISA cards.

 CF-Combo-Super-Lite <sup>1, 2</sup>